lsst-dm/dmtn-208/index.rst

 The API will support them if the underlying pipeline task supports them.
 (Note that if ``POLYGON`` is not supported, we cannot advertise the ``POS`` capability, since that capability requires support for ``POS=POLYGON``.)

-The initial version of the cutout service will only support a single ``ID`` parameter and a single stencil parameter.
-It is likely that we will support multiple stencils and multiple ``ID`` parameters in a future version of the service, but we may not use the API described in SODA for more complex operations, since its requirements for outputs and error reporting do not match our needs.

 ``TIME`` and ``POL`` stencil parameters will not be supported.
 ``BAND`` stencil parameters will not be supported in the initial implementation.
 They may become meaningful later in cutout requests from all-sky coadds and can be added at that time.

+The initial version of the cutout service will only support a single ``ID`` parameter and a single stencil parameter.
+It is likely that we will support multiple stencils and multiple ``ID`` parameters in a future version of the service, but we may not use the API described in SODA for more complex operations, since its requirements for outputs and error reporting do not match our needs.

+The ``ID`` parameter must be a UUID assigned by the Butler and uniquely identifying a source image.
+The initial implementation will therefore only support cutouts from images that exist in a source Butler collection and thus have a UUID.

+Virtual data products will not have a UUID because they will not already exist in a Butler collection, and therefore this ``ID`` scheme cannot be used to identify them.
+The most natural way to identify a virtual data product is probably via the Butler data ID tuple.
+When cutouts for virtual data products are later implemented, we expect those data products to be identified via a parameter (or set of parameters) other than ``ID``, via an extension to the SODA protocol.
+Those parameters would convey the Butler data ID tuple, and the ``ID`` parameter would not be used for such cutouts.

 The initial implementation of the image cutout service will only return FITS files.
 However, we expect to need support for other image types such as JPEG in the future.